July 2020 – September 2020

-The FMF’s projects for 2019 include: Consumer Rights, Economic Freedom/Growth, Energy, Financial Sector, Healthcare, Labour / Jobs Creation, Land Reform / Property Rights (with a particular focus on #EWC – Expropriation Without Compensation), Rule of Law, Transformation as well as ad hoc issues as they arise.
+The FMF’s projects for 2020 include: Consumer rights, Economic freedom / Economic growth, Energy, Financial sector, Healthcare, Jobs creation / Labour, Land reform / property rights (with a particular focus on #EWC – Expropriation Without Compensation), Rule of Law, Transformation, as well as ad hoc issues as they arise.

 The FMF works hard to increase its media coverage and reach as wide an audience as possible with its message about the benefits of economic freedom, growth and the rule of law.

-FMF researchers Martin van Staden, Mpiyakhe Dhlamini, and Chris Hattingh recently begun recording weekly podcasts, on a wide range of topics.
-In addition to the weekly ‘Free Marketeers’ podcast which features all three of them discussing topics together, they also irregularly do weekly podcasts on topics of their own choosing.
+FMF researchers Martin van Staden, Mpiyakhe Dhlamini, Jacques Jonker and Chris Hattingh continue to do weekly vlogs and podcasts on a wide range of topics.
+In addition to the weekly ‘Free Marketeers’ vlog which features three of them discussing topics together, they often also do weekly podcasts on topics of their own choosing.
 All podcasts can be found on the FMF’s YouTube channel.

 A few of their podcasts:

 - Don't wait for change; be the change - Pavlo Phitidis – 179 views

 - Lockdown 2020: Undermining liberty - A discussion with Jeffrey Tucker – 1,086 views

 - Education on ice and restaurant industry takes to the streets – 236 views

 - NHI lockdown fail, SAA to receive more funding...from somewhere – 189 views